MultifokalHirn/ornaments/README.md

 ### Why decorators?

-A `@decorator` 'talks' *about other code* in a way that is <u>understandable for both the human reader *as well as* the interpreter</u>.
-By being meaningful to both, `@decorator` based documentation can bypass the common disconnect between code comments and reality.
+A `@decorator` 'talks about' other code in a way that is <u>understandable for both the human reader *as well as* the interpreter</u>.
+By being meaningful to *both*, `@decorator` based documentation can bypass the (all to common) disconnect between documentation and code.

 ### Example